wardharold/community/tutorials/julia-jupyter-notebook-server/index.md

 Apply complete!
 Resources: 6 added, 0 changed, 0 destroyed.
 ```
 Installing the Juila kernel takes approximately 10 minutes.
 Therefore even though the Compute Engine instance is running you won't be able to immediately connect to the notebook server.
 Wait 10 minutes and then proceed.

 ## Log into the notebook server
 The URL for your notebook server has the form: ```https://[your server name].[your domain]:8089```, *e.g.*, ```https://dobbs.sierramadre.net:8089```.
 When you navigate there with your browser you should see the Jupyter login screen.

 ![Jupyter Login Screen](https://github.com/wardharold/community/blob/master/tutorials/julia-jupyter-notebook-server/secure-jupyter-login.png)

+Note that if your notebook server has a self-signed certificate your browser will complain that the connection is not private because it does not recognize the self-signed certificate.
+You will need to manually accept the certificate to proceed.

 Enter your password and click the ```Log in``` button and you should see Jupyter interface.